topxeq/gox/README.md

 ### Import packages

-In Gox, the packages can be imported any time, but remember to assign it to a variable, such as,
+In Gox with Anko engine, the packages can be imported any time, but remember to assign it to a variable, such as,

 ```
 var fmt = import("fmt")